Elizabeth Farm: History

 Elizabeth and John Macarthur arrived in 1790 with the Second Fleet.
-They brought with them contemporary ideas which formed the basis of their house and garden.
+They brought contemporary ideas that formed the basis of their house and garden.
 In 1793 Governor Grose granted Macarthur 100 acre near Parramatta on the west side of "Tipperary Farm".
 This area would increase to 925 acre through grants and purchases by 1818 and proved to be almost 1100 acre when surveyed in 1881.

 The building of Elizabeth Farm commenced in 1793.
-It was a brick single-storey building with four rooms, a hall, closets, and cellar with an adjoining kitchen, servants apartments and other necessary offices.
-It remained the Macarthur family residence and Elizabeth's home until her death in 1850.
+It was a brick single-storey building with four rooms, a hall, closets, and a cellar with an adjoining kitchen, servants' apartments and other necessary offices.
+It remained the Macarthur family residence and Elizabeth's home until she died in 1850.
 The Macarthurs occupied and continually extended the house grant as their family increased to nine children and their financial position grew.
 Around 1805 a bedroom behind the drawing room and verandahs was added.
 The second kitchen was built in 1830.

-From 1794 Macarthur became interested in raising sheep and began to selectively crossbreed his flock at Elizabeth Farm.
+From 1794 Macarthur became interested in raising sheep and began to crossbreed his flock at Elizabeth Farm selectively.
 The house was the scene of political and social activity including visits from many governors and their wives.
-Elizabeth managed the farm and their other properties during the years John was in England.
+Elizabeth managed the farm and their other properties while John was in England.

-In his last twelve years Macarthur consulted pattern books and various architects and builders such as Henry Cooper and James Smith to prepare building plans.
+In his last twelve years, Macarthur consulted pattern books and various architects and builders such as Henry Cooper and James Smith to prepare building plans.

 John Macarthur brought olive trees (Olea europaea cv.) to Sydney in 1805 and again in 1817.
 Although George Suttor had introduced olives to Australia earlier, in 1800 among a collection of plants from Sir Joseph Banks, these appear not to have survived.
 Macarthur's olives did.
-John, in exile in London over his involvement with the overthrow of Governor William Bligh, sensed the mood of the British administration - who were encouraged by Suttor's reports that New South Wales had potential for horticulture due to the local climate.
+John, in exile in London over his involvement with the overthrow of Governor William Bligh, sensed the mood of the British administration – who were encouraged by Suttor's reports that New South Wales had potential for horticulture due to the local climate.
 Macarthur set off in 1815 on a tour of France and Switzerland to study "the whole practice of the culture of the vine and the olive, and the making of the wine and the oil."
 By May 1816 he was back in London with a collection of vines and olives for shipment to Australia.
 He was certain that these would impress Lord Bathurst, secretary of state for the colonies, and assist his return to Australia, but it took a year to get the go-ahead.
 He arrived in September 1817 with a cargo of "useful plants" including two olives from Provence.